biowpn/bioweapon/_posts/2026-01-25-mixing-n-phase-initialization.md

 ## Immediate Lambda

-After this post is published, I received a feedback that I could use an immediate lambda to initialize `y` as such:
+After this post is published, I received a feedback from my coworker [Bernard](https://github.com/btzy) that I could use an immediate lambda to initialize `y` as such:

 ```cpp
 class C {